 These are minimally-invasive treatments that leave no scarring.
 While the general idea behind both treatments is to collapse problem veins, the way the procedures are performed differs.
-Interested patients are encouraged to discuss each procedure with a trained professional for more detailed descriptions of how each treatment is performed.

 What you can expect in recovery